pbek/QOwnNotes/webpage/README.md

 cd QOwnNotes/webpage

 # install dependencies
-yarn install
+npm install

 # build the webpage in development mode with hot reloading
-yarn run dev
+npm run dev
 ```

 Then you can open the webpage in your browser at <http://0.0.0.0:8080/>.

 Every change you make to the source code will be automatically reflected in the webpage.

-If you run `yarn run build` the webpage will be built in production mode in `webpage/src/.vuepress/dist`.
+If you run `npm run build` the webpage will be built in production mode in `webpage/src/.vuepress/dist`.

 ## Customization